buildkite-plugins/docker-cache-buildkite-plugin/README.md

 # Docker Cache Buildkite Plugin [![Build status](https://badge.buildkite.com/a3851ab6b8e918f7a29d1d43fd8a410308fd5a50455b8a4ab3.svg)](https://buildkite.com/buildkite/plugins-docker-cache)

-A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) for caching [Docker](https://docker.com) images across builds using various registry providers (ECR, GAR, and Buildkite Packages currently supported).
+A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) for caching [Docker](https://docker.com) images across builds using various registry providers (ECR, GAR, Buildkite Packages, and Artifactory Docker Registry currently supported).

 This plugin speeds up your Docker builds by caching images between pipeline runs.
-Instead of rebuilding the same Docker image every time, it stores built images in ECR, Google Artifact Registry, or Buildkite Packages and reuses them when nothing has changed.
+Instead of rebuilding the same Docker image every time, it stores built images in ECR, Google Artifact Registry, Buildkite Packages, or Artifactory Docker Registry and reuses them when nothing has changed.

 The plugin will check if a cached version of your image already exists.
 If it does, it pulls that instead of rebuilding.
 If not, it builds the image and saves it for next time.
 It automatically creates the necessary repositories in your registry if they don't exist (ECR and GAR only - Buildkite Packages registries are managed through the UI).